phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 ------|-------------------|--------------------------|-----------------------------
 **SD1001** |Duplicate SUBJID |'Subject identifier, which must be unique within the study.| The value of Subject Identifier for the Study (SUBJID) variable must be unique for each subject **within the study**.

-The Rule Components and corresponding SHACL shapes for SD1001 are similar to those defined for <a href='#ruleSD0083'>USUBJID/SD0083</a> with exception of the predicate changing to `study:hasSubjectID`and result messages specific to SUBJID instead of USUBJID.
+The Rule Components and corresponding SHACL shapes for SD1001 are similar to those defined for USUBJID in <a href='#ruleSD0083'>SD0083</a> with exception of the predicate changing to `study:hasSubjectID`and result messages specific to SUBJID instead of USUBJID.
 Details for SD1001 are therefore not provided here.
 The SHACL is available in the Shapes file [SHACL-AnimalSubject.TTL](../SHACL/CJ16050Constraints/SHACL-AnimalSubject.TTL)

 ## Reference Interval

 <a name='ruleSD1002'></a>
-###<font class='FDARule'>FDA Rule SD1002</font>
+### <font class='FDARule'>FDA Rule SD1002</font>

 The figure below shows the connection from the Animal Subject IRI to its Reference Interval and the associated  SHACL Shapes and SEND Rules.